Spin-orbit implementation of Solovay-Kitaev decomposition of single-qubit channels

 After $\ket{\psi_i}$ preparation, the next step is to implement the rotation $R_y(\gamma_1)$ in the ancilla qubit (see Fig.\ref{fig:Circuit-SL}).
 Hence, the laser beam is sent through a Dove prisms DP1 oriented at $0^{\circ}$ and DP2 oriented at $\gamma_1/2$.
 Depending on the channel we are interested in performing, we must implement the transformation $U'$ in the qubit system.
 Thus, the set QWP1, HWP2 and QWP2 oriented at angles $\eta_1\,$, $\tau$ and $\eta_2\,$, respectively, can be inserted in the laser path.
 Note that this transformation on polarization states will only be implemented in the bit phase flip channel.

-The next stage showed in the circuit illustrated in Fig.\ref{fig:Circuit-SL} is the operation of a C-NOT gate using a qubit as control.
+The next stage showed in the circuit illustrated in Fig.\ref{fig:Circuit-SL} is the operation of a CNOT gate using a qubit as control.
 To implement this operation, we consider an interferometer composed by two polarized beam splitter PBS$_2$ and PBS$_3$, a Dove prism (DP3) at an angle of 45$^{\circ}$, and a mirror mounted on a piezoelectric ceramic (PZT), which is responsible for controlling the optical path difference in order to superpose coherently the states coming from the two arms of the interferometer.
 The polarization state is the control qubit, whereas the transverse mode is the target qubit.
-In this way, the state $\ket{H}$ is transmitted by the PBS$_2$, and the transverse mode does not suffer any transformation, leaving the C-NOT transmitted by the PBS$_3$.
+In this way, the state $\ket{H}$ is transmitted by the PBS$_2$, and the transverse mode does not suffer any transformation, leaving the CNOT transmitted by the PBS$_3$.